 For welders, you have to focus on fusing material.
 Some jobs may require experience, while others will focus on your entry-level skill sets.
 Attention to detail is one of the key characteristics that your employer will look for when determining your pay.

 On average welders make around $31,000 to $40,500 annually.
 The salary will also be based on your qualifications and position as a welder.
 Fortunately, many welders have the chance to earn promotions and gain a higher salary.
+Many also weld on the side to sell some things.

 Are you concerned about the financial aspect of becoming a welder?
 Certain types of welders have a higher salary average than others.
 For instance, if you’re a pipe welder you can earn up to $58,998.
 This category is 4% of all welders, therefore you’ll have to work your way up into this role.